Raenom, 5 mg 56 pcs.

 Overdose

-In case of bradycardia combined with hemodynamic abnormalities, symptomatic treatment with intravenous administration of beta-adrenomimetics such as isoprenaline is indicated.
+In case of development of bradycardia in combination with hemodynamic disturbances, symptomatic treatment with intravenous administration of beta-adrenergic agonists, such as isoprenaline, is indicated.

-If necessary, an artificial pacemaker may be inserted.
+If necessary, an artificial pacemaker can be installed.

 ---|---|